 Cross the street and continue along Melrose Avenue.
 Ahead on the right is Hess Hall, housing over 900 students.
 Hess Hall features double occupancy rooms and community bathrooms on each floor.

 Continue straight, passing Hess Hall.
-The building on your right is Melrose Hall, home to the Center for Global Engagement, which arranges study abroad programs, and the Pride Center, which provides support, resources, and a community space for UT’s LGBTQ+ and ally students.
+The building on your right is Melrose Hall, home to the Center for Global Engagement, which arranges study abroad programs.

 Stop 9—Hodges Library